How to apply to add a course on CRICOS

 - To add a course that has previously been registered on CRICOS to an existing location, submit a Link Courses to Locations request in PRISMS.
 See the PRISMS Provider User Guide for further instruction.

-- To add a course that has previously been registered on CRICOS to a new location, include the course details in an application to relocate or add a new location.
+- To add a course that has previously been registered on CRICOS to a new location, include the course details in an Intention to relocate or add new delivery site application.

 How to apply to withdraw a course on CRICOS